leahelha/terrain-linear-regression-resampling/README.md

 ## Usage guide:
-If you run the file **topological.py**, you run the analysis on topograpical data:
+If you run the file **topological.py**, you run the analysis and plotting on topograpical data:

 ```Python
 python3 topological.py